-These Paleo Vegan Butterfinger Candy Bars are simple to make and have that classic crunch of the traditional treat.
-They are gluten free, dairy free, nut free, and naturally sweetened.
+These Homemade Butterfingers are simple to make and have that classic crunch of the traditional treat.
+They are vegan, gluten free, dairy free, nut free, and naturally sweetened.

 Making the Candy

 The butterfinger center is candy which means it needs to be cooked to a certain temperature to be the right texture.
 Not hot enough and it won't set and too hot means it will be too hard or burn.
 A candy thermometer is needed to make sure it comes out perfectly.
-It's not hard, but definitely isn't something kids should help with.
-The mixture gets very hot and could burn badly.
+It's not hard, but definitely isn't something kids should help with because the mixture gets very hot and could burn badly.

 Nut Free Butterfingers

-These are kept nut free by using my favorite No Sugar Added SunButter.
-It's free of the top 8 allergens including nuts.
+These are kept nut free by using sunflower seed butter which is free of the top 8 allergens including nuts.
 The taste is so close to peanut butter that these taste just like the classic candy still.

-I know you will love these paleo vegan butterfinger candy bars because they are crunchy, sweet and so tasty.
+I know you will love these homemade butterfingers because they are crunchy, sweet and so tasty.
 Don't be intimidated by the long instructions- I wanted to be thorough to make sure they come out great.
-Here are more copycat recipes to try:
+Here are more yummy recipes to try:

 Paleo Vegan Butterfinger Candy Bars